-The inventor of the startup MVP & author of The Lean Startup, Eric Reis defines an MVP as:
+Or, in the words of the inventor of the startup MVP & author of The Lean Startup, Eric Reis:

-“That version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”
+A Minimum Viable Product (MVP) is the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.